gohugoio/hugo/content/en/getting-started/installing.md

 There are pros and cons to each of the aforementioned methods:

-1. **Homebrew.** Homebrew is the simplest method and will require the least amount of work to maintain.
+1. **Package Manager.** Using a package manager is the simplest method and will require the least amount of work to maintain.
 The drawbacks aren't severe.
-The default package will be for the most recent release, so it will not have bug fixes until the next release (i.e., unless you install it with the `--HEAD` option).
-Hugo `brew` releases may lag a few days behind because it has to be coordinated with another team.
-Nevertheless, `brew` is the recommended installation method if you want to work from a stable, widely used source.
-Brew works well and is easy to update.
+The default package will be for the most recent release, so it will not have bug fixes until the next release (i.e., unless you install it with the `--HEAD` option in Homebrew).
+Releases may lag a few days behind because it has to be coordinated with another team.
+Nevertheless, this is the recommended installation method if you want to work from a stable, widely used source.
+Package managers work well and they are easy to update.

 2. **Tarball.** Downloading and installing from the tarball is also easy, although it requires a few more command line skills than does Homebrew.
 Updates are easy as well: you just repeat the process with the new binary.
 This gives you the flexibility to have multiple versions on your computer.
 If you don't want to use `brew`, then the tarball/binary is a good choice.